Stocks mixed after PCE data signals cooling inflation: Stock market news today

 Thursday's update to the Personal Consumption Expenditures (PCE) Index showed the Fed's preferred inflation measure edged higher in July, with both headline and "core" readings in line with expectations.

-"Despite the apparent strength of real demand, inflationary pressures continued to ease," Oxford Economics' economist Paul Ashworth wrote in a note to clients.
+"Despite the apparent strength of real demand, inflationary pressures continued to ease," Capital Economics economist Paul Ashworth wrote in a note to clients.

 Stocks are eyeing a fifth straight day of gains to close out a losing August, as investors take heart from signs of a soft landing for the US economy in this week's clutch of data.
 That is spurring bets the Fed could ease off on its interest rate hikes at its upcoming September meeting.

-Note: Correction: A previous version of this article listed the incorrect place of employment for Capital Economics economist Paul Ashworth.
-We regret the error.